This has got to be my hardest diet experiment yet.

 Due to the steady use of ketones throughout the day.
 People report a more consistent and higher level of concentration.
 No more sugar roller-coasters!
 I wonder if this is just the result of the (usually) associated calorie restriction/fasting and bulletproof coffee that is popular amongst high-fat dieters.

 Not something I'm interested in personally, research I've found isn't actually very promising.
 A lot of studies include calorie restriction or exercise and even when isocaloric, an argument could be made that weight loss is due to the adaption phase.

 I've personally noticed improvements to sleep quality (more on that below) but don't take my word for it here is an article explaining the effects certain foods have on sleep.

 I suppose this is a subjective one but this diet can create some insane cravings.
-Note this is coming from someone who has tried raw vegan and exclusively powered food!
+Note this is coming from someone who has tried raw vegan and exclusively powdered food!

 Coming from a high-carb background I might be biased against any use of oils and large amounts of fats.
 Do your own research, if you dare.

 I'm sure some people would be surprised (even by a vegetarian ketogenic diet) but a vegan ketogenic diet is not only possible but perhaps even healthier - the usual tactic to enter ketosis is incredibly high amounts of animal products like egg, bacon and butter.
 Cholesterol and trans-fat heaven (not including the steroids and pharmaceuticals etc. in animals these days).
 Vegan ketosis involves sources of fat such as nuts, seeds and avocados.